 Mugumuyu Introduction

-Mukumugi is a phonetic representation of the Taroko language "Mukumugi," meaning "this place."
-The area was first inhabited by the Taroko people, who found the vast and beautiful landscape of mountains and forests remarkable, thus praising the beauty of this location in their language.
-After obtaining a mountain entry permit and passing through the checkpoint, visitors can gradually enter the Mugua Creek Valley along the winding canyon.
-Upon arrival at Mukumugi, the lush green mountains, clear waters, and red bridge come into view.
-There are a total of eight hydroelectric power plants along the route, and the abundant water resources not only provide electricity but also serve as irrigation sources for Xiu Lin, Ji'an, and Shoufeng townships.
-The Qing Shui River Power Plant utilizes the Qing Shui River for electricity generation, providing the necessary water and electricity for the Taroko people from this river.
-Mukumugi is currently being planned as a natural ecological corridor, with attractions including the Mukumugi Visitor Center, Qing Shui River, Emerald Valley, Nenggao Cross-Ridge Ancient Trail, and copper mine, allowing for an intimate embrace with nature and immersion in the cleansing experience of the mountains and forests.
+Mukumuqi is a phonetic rendition of the Taroko language "Mukumugi," meaning "this place."
+The name originated from the earliest settlers, the Taroko people, who found the natural beauty of this wilderness spectacular.
+After obtaining a mountain entry permit and passing through a checkpoint, visitors can gradually enter the Mugua River Gorge, where Mukumuqi lies.
+Lush green mountains, clear waters, and a red bridge come into view.
+There are eight power plants along the route, taking advantage of the abundant hydropower resources which provide not only electricity but also irrigation water for Xiulin, Ji'an, and Shoufeng Townships.
+The Qing Shui Power Plant utilizes the waters of the Qing Shui River for power generation, which supplies the water and electricity needs of the Taroko people.
+Mukumuqi is currently planned to be a natural ecological corridor, featuring attractions such as the Mukumuqi Visitor Center, Qing Shui River, Emerald Valley, Nenggao Ridge Ancient Trail, and a copper mine, allowing visitors to embrace nature closely and immerse themselves in the cleansing experience of the wilderness.
 Travel reminders: 1.
-Application for the mountain entry permit can be made directly at the Dongmen Police Station on the day of entry, with 300 permits available each morning and afternoon starting from 7:30 AM for morning applications and 12:00 PM for afternoon applications.
-Alternatively, permits can be applied for on the Ministry of the Interior's National Police Agency website 3 to 30 days before entering the mountain.
-2. The processing fee for the mountain entry permit is NT$10 per person, and an identity card is required.
+Apply for the mountain entry permit directly at the Tongmen Police Station on the same day, with a limit of 300 people each for the morning and afternoon sessions; applications open at 7:30 AM for the morning session and 12:00 PM for the afternoon session.
+Alternatively, apply and print the permit from the Ministry of the Interior's National Police Agency website 3 to 30 days before entry.
+2. The handling fee for the mountain entry permit is NT$10 per person, and an ID is required.